-- 1. An online application for admission (http:// - continuingstudies.wisc.edu/advising/apply.htm) as a University Special student, selecting UNCS Capstone Certificate and the program: Clinical Nurse Specialist-Adult/Gerontology.
-This application is received and processed by ACSSS with final decision held for approval from the specific capstone certificate coordinator. - 2.
-Additional steps as required by the School of Nursing.
+- 1. Submit an online application for admission (http://continuingstudies.wisc.edu/advising/apply.htm) as a University Special student, selecting UNCS Capstone Certificate and the program: Applied Engineering Management.
+This application is received and processed by Adult Career and Special Student Services with final decision held for approval from the specific capstone certificate coordinator. - 2.
+Submit the following materials to gradadmissions@interpro.wisc.edu: - Resume/CV that includes educational history and professional experience - · Transcripts of all previous college work